 Be careful when increasing your ISO.
 It’s best to increase it gradually, as the higher your ISO the more chance of grain being present within your image.

 This might sound very silly, but when in a stadium full of cheering fans, use that opportunity to capture the spirit and atmosphere of the game.
 Before and after shots are a great way to capture the atmosphere and excitement (or disappointment) within the stadium of the high energy fans.
-These before and after shots can piece together the journey and story; Capturing the the cheers (or the tears), adds interest to your shots – it makes your audience feel drawn to your images through emotional connections.
+These before and after shots can piece together the journey and story; capturing the cheers (or the tears) can add interest to your shots – it makes your audience feel drawn to your images through emotional connections.

 Tip: Whenever possible, shoot in continuous mode to capture some nice action sequences.

-As always, you are trying to tell a story and capture real moments; it may be worth following the progress of a certain individual so that you can diarise and record the events/progress – this could be either a friend, a child or simply your favourite sports star?
+As always, you are trying to tell a story and capture real moments; it may be worth following the progress of a certain individual so that you can diarise and record the events/progress.
+This could be either a friend, a child or simply your

 Panning is not about movement, it is movement, and that’s what makes it challenging!
 It’s the following along of a moving subject, whilst it’s in motion.